matthew-dobarganes/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  A: Closure is used on the line that creates the child function after the return.
+I can tell because returns are the end of whatever function they are inside of, so the purpose of the "personalDice" function was completed and the only thing that's needed from it is the parameter for the arguments to be passed in to it.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  A: They both will do the same process, however due to Math.random the numerical values for ${newRoll} on both times dansRoll() is invoked could change.

 c.
 What is the lexical scope of `newRoll`?
+  A: The lexical scope of newRoll is the inner most one (for this function[I also don't know if there are specific terms for this]).
+It has access to the arguments and values passed into and created in both functions that have been created.

 ### Task 3 - Stretch Goals